credentialing services pricing

 Group or Organization Credentialing

-Certain credentialing services might offer discounts on volume for larger healthcare groups with multiple providers.
-Prices vary from $150 to $500 per provider, depending on the number of accredited providers.
+Certain services offer discounts for larger healthcare groups.
+Prices range from $150 to $500 per provider, contingent on the number of accredited providers.

 Expedited or Fast-Track Credentialing